 MEC17: A Sense of What's to Come

-MEC is a triennial symposium that will be of special interest to those who work in the fields of upper limb prosthetics and myoelectric control (including upper and lower limb).
-As in previous years, it will be hosted by the Institute of Biomedical Engineering, a research institute recognized worldwide for its pioneering work in myoelectric controls.
+MEC is a triennial symposium of special interest to those who work in the fields of upper limb prosthetics and myoelectric control (including upper and lower limb).
+As in previous years, it was hosted by the Institute of Biomedical Engineering, a research institute recognized worldwide for its pioneering work in myoelectric controls.

 The conference program and schedule can be viewed here.

-Courses and workshops geared towards clinicians, engineers, and researchers who work in the fields of upper limb prosthetics and myoelectric control (including upper and lower limb) will be offered during MEC17.
-Information will be posted on our website as the schedule is developed.
+Courses and workshops geared towards clinicians, engineers, and researchers who work in the fields of upper limb prosthetics and myoelectric control (including upper and lower limb) were offered during MEC17.

 Jeff Tiessen, an amputee of nearly 40 years, is president and publisher of Disability Today Publishing Group (DTPG), a disability community pioneer and leader for over 25 years.
 Tiessen, a three-time Paralympic medallist and world record holder, award-winning journalist , and Canadian Disability Hall of Fame inductee, is a respected advocate and keenly aware of the informational needs of Canadians with limb loss through personal experience and a vast network of amputee colleagues, O&P practitioners, and industry partners.